ASC Strategic Plan

 Investment literacy is a life skill that helps investors grow and protect their hard-earned money.
 With longer life spans and fewer companies offering defined-benefit pensions, it is increasingly important that Canadians become knowledgeable about how to safely invest for their future.

 The ASC will continue its efforts to broaden investment literacy and enhance investor protection in Alberta.
-We plan to continue to enhance our consumer website, CheckFirst.ca, expanding tools and resources and empowering all Albertans to learn about investing.
+We plan to continue to enhance our consumer website, CheckFirst.ca, and our social media channels, expanding tools and resources and empowering all Albertans to learn about investing.
 We will also actively expand our investor education outreach through partnerships and continue to conduct timely and frequent campaigns, leveraging data collected from our compliance and enforcement activities whenever possible.
+We are also working to reach, engage and inform new Canadians, and Indigenous communities within Alberta.

 Pillar Three: Foster a culture of engagement